 What should you do if a Cafcass officer is coming to observe you spending time with your child?

 - Be mindful that the Cafcass officer is there for the interest of your child and as a parent you should consider that a positive thing as the best interest of your child should be paramount.

 - Be natural, be yourself.
 The Officer will know if you are acting differently from normal visits, they are professionals.

 - Be on time - this is more about respecting your child than anything else but it's these small things that show how considerate a parent you are.

-- Be respectful - remember that all the professional are there to help - also be respectful of the child's mother as far as you can regardless of how you feel about her.
+- Be respectful - remember that all the professionals are there to help - also be respectful of the child's mother as far as you can regardless of how you feel about her.
 This will be noted.

 - Don't be defensive - again if you go in fighting your corner regardless of how much you hurt or how unsupported you feel that will come across aggressively - try to communicate how you feel about the situation verbally in a positive manner at the appropriate time.

 - Don't use the time to talk to the officer or anyone else, just use the time for your child/ren.
 You will get the opportunity to be interviewed by the Cafcass officer but make the most of the time you have with your child/ren.